ovidiuf/image-dovecot/README.md

 # image-dovecot

+## Overview

-Metadata and operational logic needed to build and operate a dovecot container
+Metadata and operational logic needed to build and operate a dovecot container.